 Flipping the Switch from Fixed to Growth Mindset

 Research demonstrates that students who operate within a growth mindset effectively exercise their brain like it’s a muscle, which becomes stronger the more it’s used.
-A 2019 nationwide study published in the journal Nature demonstrated that “growth mindset intervention—which teaches that intellectual abilities can be developed—improved grades among lower-achieving students.”
-In essence, if a student embraces the possibility that intelligence is not static but instead can be grown, he or she will be willing to put in extra time, effort and ingenuity necessary to achieve a better result.
+A 2019 nationwide study published in the journal Nature demonstrated that “growth mindset intervention—which teaches that intellectual ability can be developed—improved grades among lower-achieving students.”
+In essence, if a student embraces the possibility that intelligence is not static but instead can be grown, he or she will be willing to put in the extra time, effort, and ingenuity necessary to achieve a better result.

 Dr. Dweck also points to the importance of nurturing a growth mindset culture within a school.
 “The growth mindset intervention effects on grade point average were larger in schools with peer norms that were supportive of the treatment message, she said.”
 To maximize student outcomes, a growth mindset needs to permeate the entire organization.
 “It’s not that you give kids a growth mindset and then turn them loose.
 We have to create cultures that support them in using the growth mindset for growth of competence.”

 According to Dave Paunesku, co-founder and executive director of the Project for Education Research that Scales, in order for growth mindset training to work, “teachers need to think more in terms of persuading students than relaying a set of facts.
 Sometimes teachers approach it like quadratic equations.
 You can’t just think of it as a regular thing to teach, because the internalization of it is so important.”

 So just how do educators get students to internalize this way of thinking?
 How can they develop a growth mindset for kids?
 Dweck offers a few examples of how teachers can encourage students along their journey: